 Module 4 involves a training activity using actual IEPs, to put show how the information in this series is put into practice.
 And Module 5 addresses some additional considerations for IEP development.

-All of the Modules are archived at the AB 114 Web Page at www.cde.ca.gov.
+All of the Modules are archived at the Assembly Bill (AB) 114 web page at www.cde.ca.gov.
 Individuals seeking information on the IEP process are encouraged to consider viewing any or all of the other modules in this series.

 Before we proceed, we want to point out some acronyms that commonly appear in this presentation.
 It is helpful to be familiar with these acronyms because they are commonly used in both written guidance among educational entities and in discussions among individuals involved in the development of Individualized Education Programs.